phpconcept/aruba-ws-server/README.md

 ## Change Logs

 Release v1.4-beta :
+- Improve Web client, with improved display of datas.
+- Improve detection of dead websocket connection.
 - Adding support for Aruba controller based deployment :
   - Changing the way connections/reporters are associated in order to support IoT with controller.
 In this case a single connection can host multiple reporters.
   - Add capabilities to reporters to have 4 different cnx types : a Telemetry BLE cnx, a RTLS cnx, a Serial cnx and a zigbee cnx.
 Manage this complexity.